-Use "Interface" command to configure Mac Limiter settings for security.
+Use "Interface" command to configure Mac Limiter settings, Sticky MAC address and the action to be taken when the MAC addresses learned exceeds the limit for security.

 Security & Interface command Parameter Description Switch(config)# interface [port_list] [port_list] Enter several discontinuous port numbers separated by commas or a range of ports with a hyphen.
-For example:1,3 or 2-4 Switch(config-if-PORT- PORT)# security mac-limit Enable MAC Limit function of the selected port(s).
-Switch(config-if-PORT- PORT)# security mac-limit maximum [0-1024] [0-1024] Specify the number of MAC address that can be learned.
-"0" indicates there is no limit on specified ports.
-The valid range of number that can be configured is 0~1024.
+For example:1,3 or 2-4 Switch(config-if-PORT- PORT)# security delay Specify the selected port(s) as the delay port for the port linkup delay.